MelanieGittard/melaniegittard.github.io/_pages/about.md

 I am an environmental and development economist and a Postdoctoral Fellow at the [Center on Food Security and the Environment](https://fse.fsi.stanford.edu/) at Stanford University.

-I am on the 2026–2027 academic job market.
+I am on the <span style="color:#8C1515;">2026–2027 academic job market</span>.

 My Job Market Paper, [*Climate Migration and Urban Integration in Africa*](https://melaniegittard.github.io/files/Gittard_JMP2026.pdf), studies how drought-induced migration contributes to the growth of low-quality housing in African cities.

 My research examines how households and communities respond to climate change and environmental degradation in Sub-Saharan Africa.
 I study how climate shocks shape migration, urbanization, agricultural production, and food security, as well as how water pollution from industrial mining affects health outcomes ([*MiningLeaks*](https://melaniegittard.github.io/files/MiningLeaks_Gittard_2026.pdf)).